If you’re experiencing financial difficulty, or have feedback or a complaint, Advantedge is here to help.

 RHI reporting will remain on your credit report for 24 months.
 RHI can impact your credit score and credit providers might access this information to assess future lending applications.

-The National Credit Code applies to individuals and to strata corporations who entered into a regulated credit contract wholly or predominantly for:
+The National Credit Code applies to individuals and strata corporations who have entered a regulated credit contract wholly or predominantly for:

-Under the Code, if you tell us that you’re unable, or will be unable, to make your repayments, we’re required to let you know within certain time periods whether we’ll assist you by changing the terms of your credit contract.
+Under the Code, if you tell us that you’re unable, or will be unable, to make your repayments, we’re required to let you know if we can help by changing the terms of your credit contract.
 We’ll also explain, in writing, any changes we’ve agreed to or why there’s been no agreement to changes.

 If we don’t agree to change your credit contract, you have the right to: